offsoc/onionprobe/docs/installation.md

     source venv/bin/activate
     pip3 install .

-Then Onionprobe can then run directly from the working copy:
+The Onionprobe can then run directly from the working copy:

     ./onionprobe